fabioharams/AIAgentArchitect/README.md

 - Best practice checks: CAF/WAF, security, resiliency, operations.

+You can add, for each agent, a technical library or documentation containing the specific patterns your company follows.
+For example, in the Azure agent, you can include a document outlining cloud patterns (e.g., “Every VM must use Premium Disks”).
+Since each cloud provider used by your company may have its own standards and best practices, you can attach the relevant documents to the corresponding agent.

 4. Cost estimation:

 - If the document contains a pricing list → estimate from it.